sidhuko/npm5-dedupes-local-modules/ISSUE.md

     └── lodash@4.17.4 deduped
 ```

 The `npm ls` above structures the application with symlinks how we would expect but the dedupe process means module-c does not install a `node_modules/` folder with module D (shown as lodash).
 It's notable to mention the module-c is symlinked into module-b but this is not visible in the output above.
-I'd expect to see `module-c@1.0.0 -> /Users/james/Work/npm-problem/module-c` as well as the module-a and module-b being symlinks.
+I'd expect to see `module-c@1.0.0 -> /Users/james/Work/npm-problem/module-c` but this does not happen for nested local modules.

 #### How can the CLI team reproduce the problem?
 The problem can be reproduced using the repository below.